Skip to content

 },

-The execution field is a shortcut — it gets placed inside annotations.execution automatically.
-You do not need to nest it manually.
+The execution field is a shortcut — auto-placed inside annotations.execution.

 Dynamic pricing with context.getRate()